Skip to Content

 What is Seafoam Candy?

-Seafoam Candy gets it’s name from the airy, bubble filled texture of the crunchy toffee-like candy.
+Seafoam Candy gets its name from the airy, bubble filled texture of the crunchy toffee-like candy.
 I think it’s also a bit because the baking soda in the recipe gives it a slightly salt flavor.
 Kind of like how sea air can smell and taste sometimes.

 It’s often covered in chocolate, which actually extends its shelf life because the chocolate protects the seafoam from any humidity in the air that could turn the candy sticky.